microsoft/Code-Search/Java Migration/TFS_2017 RTW.md

 execute "service.bat start"

 ## Step 8: Resume Search indexing
 Go to https://github.com/Microsoft/Code-Search and find the right folder based on the TFS version you are using.
-For TFS 2017 RTW, go to https://github.com/Microsoft/Code-Search/tree/master/TFS_2017RTW.
+In this case, go to [TFS 2017 RTW](../TFS_2017RTW).
 If indexing was paused, execute the script ResumeSearchIndexing.ps1 with administrative privileges, to resume indexing again.
 You will be prompted to enter:

 * The SQL server instance name where the TFS configuration database resides.
 * The name of the TFS configuration database.